 - 7th named after fatherís youngest sister

-Patrick Beggan of Drumgill, Co.
-Cavan.
+Patrick Beggan of Drumgill, County Cavan.
 My interest in the Beggan family of Drumgill townland, County Cavan was triggered by an item in Genealogy Notes of Kilsherdany Parish, part of a comprehensive review of Beagan genealogy by Al Beagan.
 The item is the baptism of Patrick Beggan on May 22, 1807.
 He was born to Hugh Beggan and Anne Cusack of Drumgill townland.
-The baptism was recorded in St Bridget's Church register, Kilsherdany Parish, Co.
-Cavan.
-The source is the Co.
-Cavan Genealogical Research Centre.
+The baptism was recorded in St Bridget's Church register, Kilsherdany Parish, County Cavan.
+The source is the County Cavan Genealogical Research Centre.
 Kilsherdany Parish also is known as Parish of Kill or Kildrumsherdan.

 There are several arguments in favor of Patrick Biggins and Patrick Beggan being the same person.